Noah Schnapp

 Noah Cameron Schnapp (born October 3, 2004) is an American actor.
-He gained recognition for playing Will Byers in the Netflix science fiction horror series Stranger Things.
-His film roles include Roger Donovan in Steven Spielberg's historical drama Bridge of Spies (2015) and the voice of Charlie Brown in the animated The Peanuts Movie (2015).
+He is known for his role as Will Byers in the Netflix science fiction horror series Stranger Things.
+In addition to his work in television, Schnapp had a supporting role in Steven Spielberg's historical drama Bridge of Spies (2015) and voiced Charlie Brown in the animated film The Peanuts Movie (2015).

-Early life and education
+Early life

-Schnapp was born in New York City to Mitchell and Karine Schnapp (née Perez), and was raised in Scarsdale, New York.
-He is Jewish and had his Bar Mitzvah in Israel.
-He has a twin sister.
+Schnapp was born Noah Cameron Schnapp in New York City to Mitchell and Karine Schnapp (née Perez).
+He was raised in Scarsdale, New York, along with his twin sister.
 He holds both U.S. and Canadian citizenship.
-His father is of Russian Jewish descent, while his mother is of Moroccan Jewish descent.
+Schnapp is Jewish and held his bar mitzvah in Israel.
+His mother is of Moroccan Jewish descent.

-Schnapp's desire to act started when he was about five years old after watching the Broadway production of Annie.
+Schnapp was inspired to pursue acting at age 5 after seeing the Broadway production of Annie.
 He performed acting roles in school and community plays.
 When he was 8, his acting teacher suggested he attempt a professional career.
-Schnapp's parents enrolled him in an acting program at Westchester's Star Kidz with coach Alyson Isbrandtsen who soon referred him to MKS&D Talent Management for career opportunities.
+Schnapp's parents registered him for an acting program at Star Kidz in Westchester, where he was guided by coach Alyson Isbrandtsen.
+It was under her guidance that he was subsequently introduced to MKS&D Talent Management, which opened up avenues for his career.